NHSDigital/software-engineering-quality-framework/tools/sonarqube.md

 What you - as the expert - need to do is look at the bigger picture.
 Why is SonarQube raising these?
 Does this entire class need rewriting?
 Does it interact with other classes properly?
 Do we need a properties file instead of hardcoding values?
 Do we need to look at error handling across the whole system?
 Is our code written well for reuse and testability?
 What's _really_ causing those underlying issues?

-The idea of SonarQube isn't to tickle a few lines of code just to get the build passing!
-If it's shouting about a lot of small, related issues, it probably means there’s something much bigger that you need to address!
+The idea of SonarQube isn't to unquestioningly implement every individual suggested code change, just to get the build to pass.
+Instead, we should use these suggestions, especially where we have a concentration of suggestions in one area of the code, to consider if there is something bigger that we need to address to improve our code.

 ## Why these rules?
-Everyone has different standards.
-Agreeing is impossible.
-We need to impose <something>.
-If we impose the default SonarQube rules, it will breed familiarity across individuals, teams, even companies.
+The default sonar rules are established industry standards, crafted by experts, and a really good place to start.
+If all teams use them, it will breed familiarity across individuals and teams.